evertonstz/go-workflows/README.md

 ### CI/CD Pipeline

-The project uses GitHub Actions for continuous integration:
+The project uses GitHub Actions for continuous integration with **native GitHub coverage reporting** (no external services like Codecov needed):

 - **Pull Request CI**: Runs on every PR